microsoft/hands-on-lab-redis/docs/workshop.md

 <div class="task" data-title="Task">

-> Enable `Azure Active Directory access authorization` on your Azure Cache for Redis resource from the `Advanced settings` menu
+> Enable `Azure Active Directory access authorization` on your Azure Cache for Redis resource from the `Authentication` menu

 </div>